 Over just the last few years, the number of videos in the average business’s library has jumped.
 Companies that used to create a video or two per year now do so every month — or even every week.
 Seemingly overnight, business video collections that counted in tens now contain hundreds (if not more).

 The driver behind this trend is straightforward — video is a simple way to support and scale a huge number of employee training activities, deliver impactful corporate communications, and enhance collaboration — but for many companies, it creates a new complication:

-What should you do with all of the internal video content you’re producing?
+What should you do with all of the internal videos and meeting recordings you’re producing?

 Today if you’re like most businesses, you’re storing your corporate videos in a content management system (CMS) like SharePoint, in a learning management system (LMS) like Cornerstone or Saba, on your corporate LAN folders, “privately” on YouTube or Vimeo, or you have more than one solution with videos scattered about different locations.